zhenging/hist207b/notes/hist207b/03_reconstruction.md

 + J: They never left and still have their rights.
 There is no such thing as Reconstruction.

 **B**.
 J's views on Race
-Study carefully #3 on the Reconstruction Evidence Sheet.Be able to characterize J's views on Race and explain how his views on race shaped his program of reconstruction.
+Study carefully #3 on the Reconstruction Evidence Sheet.
+Be able to characterize J's views on Race and explain how his views on race shaped his program of reconstruction.
 Study carefully #4 on the Reconstruction Evidence Sheet.
 Know what Bowen says about J's views on race.
 + splcenter.org
 + Racists (J commited to white surpremacy)